Jjman739/Skript/README.md

+This fork is for damage causes for personal use.

 # Skript [![Build Status](https://travis-ci.org/SkriptLang/Skript.svg?branch=master)](https://travis-ci.org/SkriptLang/Skript)
 Skript is a plugin for Paper/Spigot, which allows server owners and other people to modify their servers without learning Java.
 It can also be useful if you